 The main event will be accompanied by an open mic night.
 People of all genders or none, all welcome to take to the stage!
 There is only one rule: for every poem/piece of your own that you read/perform, you must also share something by a dead woman poet.

 Tickets are £5 on the door.
 Arrive at 7pm for a prompt 7.30pm start.
-All welcome. #jointheseance
+All welcome.
+Feel free to come dressed as a dead woman poet or in other ghoulish gear… #jointheseance